 - Make sure that your child is familiar with your neighbourhood and safe places where they can go in case of an emergency.

-- The Old Barn Community Centre is always a safe place where children can go if they are lost, have any safety concerns, or need to phone their parents.
+- The Old Barn Community Centre and Wesbrook Community Centre are a safe place where children can go if they are lost, have any safety concerns, or need to phone their parents.

 Safety for Adults